ks2labs/test_dl_parttime/README.md

 **Q: Do I need to perform feature engineering?**

 A: No. Both input and output is raw observation values and feature engineering can cause problems in general use.

+**Q: Do I need a GPU to train network?**

+A: No. The model trains just fine on a CPU machine (mine being 2020 MBP, 16GB RAM & 10th Gen i5).